 Being digitally competent – a task for the 21st-century citizen

-- The DigComp Community of Practice (CoP) offers different interest points on DigComp from policy, research, education and training to employability and human resources development, inclusion projects and others.
-It is free of charge for anyone to join.
+Both of these are hosted by All Digital, which offers different interest points on DigComp from policy, research, education and training to employability and human resources development, inclusion projects and others.